-Radiotherapy uses high-energy rays to destroy cancer cells, while doing as little harm as possible to normal cells.
-The most common treatment for anal cancer is having radiotherapy in combination with chemotherapy (chemoradiation).
-You can also have radiotherapy on its own if your doctors think you aren’t well enough to have chemoradiation.
+Anal cancer is usually treated with radiotherapy, in combination with chemotherapy (chemoradiation).
+You can also have radiotherapy on its own if your doctors think you are not well enough to have chemoradiation.

 Radiotherapy may also be used to relieve symptoms if the cancer has spread to other parts of the body.

 This treatment is normally given as a number of short, daily treatments in a radiotherapy department.
 These are called treatment sessions or fractions.
 It is given using a machine that looks like a large x-ray machine or CT scanner.

 Each treatment takes 10 to 15 minutes.
 The treatments are usually given Monday to Friday, with a rest at the weekend.
 Your doctor will talk with you about the treatment and possible side effects.